Thank you to my loyal followers and readers of my original blog.

 I believe this tree is actually old field grown material, not yamadori.
 The twisted trunk is quite interesting and powerful and it was my intention to show it off more in the restyling.
 For more refined material like this, the shape and the rough design of the tree is effectively set.
 The goal is just to bring out and refine what’s already there.

 The tree is quite healthy and full, but a lot of the good features are lost underneath the thick green crown.
 Prior to wiring, and in order to assess what can or can’t be used we start by cleaning the foliage.
 I start by removing downward growth, crotch growth, and overcrowded branches (3 more more branches from the same node).
-I still lack the foresight and experience to cut everything in one go, so I work in steps until I am left with only the branches essential to the design.
+I work in steps until I am left with only the branches essential to the design.

 At this stage I did all the “obvious” work I mentioned earlier.
 It still feels quite heavy and I know more branches will end up being cut for the final shape.
 I told Oyakata that I felt the second pad (left side) was quite heavy.
 I wanted to cut out a thick branch and he agreed and advised me to do so.
 Oyakata also told me to cut out another branch further up the crown.
 Doing so would help “lighten” the crown more and expose the trunk.